 Make sure to check out how your points or miles are redeemed to ensure that they work best for your travel habits.

-Airline credit cards vs. flexible travel rewards cards
+Airline credit cards vs. flexible travel rewards cards: Are airline cards worth it?

 Each card has its own redemption program.
 Some issuers prefer that you book your rewards travel through their online Web portal, or by calling a rewards representative to book the travel for you.
 Other cards require you to book the travel first and then apply the redemption towards the cost of the trip as a statement credit.
 Still, other cards require enough rewards to pay for an entire trip while some let you use your rewards for partial payment.